philipkershaw/CertificateAuthority/README.md

 Prerequisites
 -------------
-This has been developed and tested for Python 2.6 and 2.7.
+This has been developed and tested for Python 2.7 and 3.5.

 Installation
 ------------
-Installation can be performed using easy_install or pip.
+Installation can be performed using pip.

 Configuration
 -------------